wwalery/lombok/README.md

 ```

-But when annotated one method, all annotation settings applied to this method, no matter how class annotated:
+But when one method annotated, all annotation settings applied to this method, without taking into account the class annotation:
 ```java
 @Slf4j
 @LogEntry